 Lisa Russ Spaar, Director of Creative Writing – email@example.com

-James Seitz, Director of Academic and Professional Writing – email@example.com
+James Seitz, Director of the Writing and Rhetoric Program – firstname.lastname@example.org

 Jennifer Greeson, Associate Chair – email@example.com